19hours/sg-statutes/Acts/Jurong Town Corporation Act.md

 (a) a Chairman; and

-(b) not fewer than 4 and not more than 11 other members to be appointed by the Minister with the President’s concurrence under Article 22A(1)(b) of the Constitution.
+(b) not fewer than 4 and not more than 14 other members to be appointed by the Minister with the President’s concurrence under Article 22A(1)(b) of the Constitution.

 [23/95]

+[Act 20 of 2013 wef 08/11/2013]

 (1A) The Minister may, with the President’s concurrence, appoint one of the members of the Corporation as Deputy Chairman.

 [23/95]

-(2) The quorum at all meetings of the Corporation shall be 4.
+(2) The quorum at all meetings of the Corporation shall be 4 or one‑third of the total number of members in office, whichever is the higher.

 [29/74; 11/78]

+[Act 20 of 2013 wef 08/11/2013]

 (3) The Chairman or any officer authorised by him to act on his behalf may call a meeting of the Corporation at least once in every 2 months or as often as he thinks fit.